 The new PTR education and certification pathway is designed to give teaching professionals and coaches a choice in their initial Level 1Certification, as well as expand their base of knowledge.
 If you need more information, please contact us at 843-785-7244 or firstname.lastname@example.org.

-1. Why did PTR reformulate its education and certification program after 30 successful years?
+1. Why did PTR reformulate its education and certification program after more than 30 successful years?

 With the historic ITF rule changes affecting 10 & Under tennis around the world, PTR has sought to make an equally significant change to our education and certification system.
-On the heels of instituting a Master of Tennis Program, we have also created four Basic Certifications to fit the needs of tennis coaches worldwide.
+On the heels of instituting a Master of Tennis Program, we have also created five (5) Level 1 Certifications to fit the needs of tennis coaches worldwide.

 • 10 & Under